Skip to main content

 • after coughing or sneezing into your hands

-Washing your hands regularly will help to stop the coronavirus from virus spreading.
+Washing your hands regularly will help to stop viruses from spreading.

 How to wash your hands